Tom Murt

-Thomas P. Murt (born 1960) is a Republican member of the Pennsylvania House of Representatives, representing the 152nd legislative district.
+Thomas P. Murt (born 1960) is a Republican former member of the Pennsylvania House of Representatives, representing the 152nd legislative district.
 He was first elected in 2006.

 Early life, education, and career

 Tom Murt is a native of Hatboro, Pennsylvania, and graduated from Archbishop Wood High School.
 His wife, Maria Murt, received a Ph.D. from Widener University and is a professor of nursing at Widener University.

-Representative Murt has a bachelor's degree in economics from Penn State University and a master's degree in education from La Salle University.
+Murt has a bachelor's degree in economics from Penn State University and a master's degree in education from La Salle University.
 He also earned a Teaching Certificate from Gwynedd-Mercy College.
 He completed graduate economics coursework at Temple University and received a doctorate in education there.

 Murt served in the U.S. Army Reserve from 1991 to 2009.
-In 2003, he was called to active duty and served for 14 months with the U.S. Army's 4th Infantry Division in Iraq.
+In 2003, he was called to active duty and served for fourteen months with the U.S. Army's 4th Infantry Division in Iraq.
 Following his deployment in Operation: Iraqi Freedom, Murt returned to the U.S. Army Reserve with the 656th Area Support Group.
 Murt was nominated for the Army Commendation Medal and the Humanitarian Service Medal for outstanding service during Operation: Iraqi Freedom and Operation: Enduring Freedom.

 Prior to elected office, he was assistant coordinator for the Counseling and Advising Center at Penn State Abington, where he currently teaches business classes part-time.
 Murt was elected to the Upper Moreland Township Board of Commissioners in 1993 and served for ten years but resigned after he was called to active duty in the Army.
 He also served on the board of the Upper Moreland School District.

 Athletic career

 In 1983, Murt was appointed as the Head Wrestling Coach at La Salle University.
-He was only 23 years-old at the time and was the youngest Division I Head Coach of any sport in the United States.
+He was only twenty-three at the time and was the youngest Division I Head Coach of any sport in the United States.
 Murt took over a program at LaSalle that had not won a dual meet in two seasons and had never won a tournament.
 As Head Coach, Murt led the team to seven victories in his first season.
 In his second year as Head Wrestling Coach at La Salle University, Murt led the program to its first ever winning season.
-In the 1985-86 season, Murt led the LaSalle Wrestling program to a record-setting 14-win season, a record that still stands.
+During the 1985-86 season, Murt led the LaSalle Wrestling program to a record-setting fourteen-win season, a record that still stands.
 The season featured a dual-meet victory over Division I powerhouse Seton Hall University and a team championship at the Explorer Wrestling Classic Tournament held in Philadelphia.
 Murt resigned as Head Wrestling Coach at La Salle University when he was elected to the Upper Moreland School Board in 1989.